bijanbina/Assistant/README.md

 It exercise google translate as it core side to traslate selected text, ask for better translation and if it's not already in the "phrase book" prompt for append in database.

 ## Installation
-1. Rename "AccountInfo_sample.sh" to "AccountInfo.sh" and update cookie value.
+1. Rename "AccountInfo_sample.sh" to "AccountInfo.sh" and replace your cookie value in it.
+For more info on how to get your google cookie value visit [Mozilla Network Monitor](https://developer.mozilla.org/en-US/docs/Tools/Network_Monitor) page.
-	you can get your Google account cookie by sniff http request in your browser, in Firefox it can be done by press ctrl+shift+q.
 2. Compile Qt project
 3. Add Assistant to your start up list ( I guarantee that it will be a quiet boy :) )
 4. Create a shortcut for Script/Translate.sh.